ayush-jadaun/Doodlebot/README.md

-## Aim:
+## Aim
-This projects aims at the use of open cv,numpy and python to make a bot capabale of identifying and drawing the pattern on the ground using a marker attached with it.
+This project aims to use OpenCV, NumPy, and Python to create a bot capable of identifying and drawing patterns on the ground using an attached marker.

 ## Why?
-This was made to compete in the MNNIT'S Avishkar tech fest under the robotics club, I was responsible for developing the software required for it.
+This project was developed to compete in the MNNIT's Avishkar Tech Fest under the Robotics Club.
+I was responsible for developing the software required for it.

 ## How can you use it?
+Install Python: Ensure Python is installed on your machine.

-Install python then
+Install Required Libraries:
-You need to install some libraries .
-1. Numpy
-2. Open cv

-use this command:
+NumPy

+OpenCV

+Use this command to install the libraries:

 pip install numpy opencv-contrib-python

-Then you need for fork this repo and clone it in your machines and change the file directory of image or anything else where it is required to.
+Fork and Clone the Repository: Fork this repository and clone it to your machine.

+Update File Directories: Change the file directory of images or any other necessary paths as required.

+## Note:
+If it doesn't work for the photo you choose, the problem is likely with the dictionary.
+Update that accordingly.